osstotalsoft/jsbb/packages/change-tracking/README.md

 ### Dirty Info
 It is an object that mimics the structure of the tracked model and specifies the "dirty" status of the properties

-The following methods are available to manipulate the DirtyInfo data:
+The following operations are available to manipulate the DirtyInfo data:

 #### create
 Creates a new DirtyInfo object initialized with the value of the "isDirty" parameter.